LiteObject/delegates-in-csharp/readme.md

 ## What is an `Action` Delegate?

-The Action delegate is a generic type delegate that represents **a method that does not return a value**.
+The `Action` delegate is a generic type delegate that represents **a method that does not return a value**.
 It can take up to 16 input parameters of any type.
+Here are a few examples:

 ```csharp